exoscale/reporter/README.md

 #### 1.0.6

-- Allow metrics sent via `gauge!` and `counter!` from sending to pushgateway so metrics can be sent at a later time
+- Allow metrics sent via `gauge!` and `counter!` to delay sending to pushgateway
   - pass `(reporter/gauge!  {... push? false})`
   - introduce `push-metrics!` to flush metrics to pushgateway